ece362-purdue/proton-labs/lab4-adc-dma/README.md

 This method is very useful for when you do need to sample at a high rate, but you don't want to consume CPU time waiting to check that a new ADC sample is ready, reading it, and then doing something with it.
 This may seem small now, but when you have to create a larger sophisicated project that needs to do more things, you'll appreciate any ways to offload work from the CPU.

 Understanding DMA can quite confusing, especially given how large the API functions can get, so we'll explain what needs to be done here manually.
-This requires that you directly modify peripheral registers, e.g. `adc_hw` for ADC and `dma_hw->ch[0]` for Channel 5 of the DMA.
+This requires that you directly modify peripheral registers, e.g. `adc_hw` for ADC and `dma_hw->ch[0]` for Channel 0 of the DMA.

 In the function `init_adc_dma`, do the following:

 1. First call `init_dma`.
 We'll fill in this function later.
 2. Call `init_adc_freerun` to configure the ADC for free-running mode, and GP26 as the ADC input.
-3. Enable the ADC FIFO.
+3. Enable the ADC FIFO to store the generated samples.
 4. Configure the ADC to send out a DREQ signal whenever a new sample is ready in the FIFO.
 The DREQ signal will tell the DMA that the data is ready to be copied.

 Next, in the function `init_dma`, do the following:

-1. Configure DMA Channel 5 to read from the ADC FIFO and write to the variable `adc_fifo_out`.
-You'll need to pass the addresses of both these variables to the `read_addr` and `write_addr` fields of the DMA channel 5 configuration.
+1. Configure DMA Channel 0 to read from the ADC FIFO and write to the variable `adc_fifo_out`.
+You'll need to pass the addresses of both these variables to the `read_addr` and `write_addr` fields of the DMA channel 0 configuration.

-2. Set the transfer count, or TRANS_COUNT, to the arithmetic OR of two values:
+2. Set the transfer count, or `TRANS_COUNT`, to the arithmetic OR of two values:
     - The mode value that tells the DMA to re-trigger itself infinitely, which is 1.
-You'll need to left-shift it to the correct position for the MODE field of the TRANS_COUNT field of the DMA channel 5 configuration.
+You'll need to left-shift it to the correct position for the `MODE` field of the `TRANS_COUNT` field of the DMA channel 0 configuration.
-    - The number of data packets you want to transfer, which is 1.
+    - The number of data packets you want to transfer, which is 1, which you should write to the `COUNT` field of `TRANS_COUNT`.
 We'll tell the channel later how big **one** data packet is in terms of bits.

 3. Initialize the control trigger register of the DMA to zero.
-This is a concept called the **null trigger**, and is required to ensure we don't accidentally start the DMA transfer before we're ready.
-Next, create a `uint32_t` variable called `temp`, and to it, OR in the following:
+This is a concept called the **null trigger**, and is required to ensure we don't accidentally start the DMA transfer before we're ready.  **Create a `uint32_t` variable** called `temp`, and to it, OR in the following:
     - Specify the data size of the packet as a **half-word**.
 The ADC only outputs 12-bit samples, so you'll need to set the `DATA_SIZE` field of the `temp` variable to 1.
-        - This means you left-shift the value 1 by the correct number of bits that would correspond to the `DATA_SIZE` field of the DMA channel 5 configuration, but you assign it to `temp` first.
+        - This means you left-shift the value 1 by the correct number of bits that would correspond to the `DATA_SIZE` field of the DMA channel 0 configuration, but you assign it to `temp` first.
     - Specify the ADC DREQ signal as the TREQ trigger.
 You can find the DREQ numbers under Section 12.6.4, or use `DREQ_ADC`.
-Don't forget to left-shift it by the correct number of bits for the `TREQ_SEL` field of the DMA channel 5 configuration.
+Don't forget to left-shift it by the correct number of bits for the `TREQ_SEL` field of the DMA channel 0 configuration.
     - Finally, set the EN bit.
-(Once more - do not do this directly in the DMA channel 5 configuration register - do it in the `temp` variable first!)
+(Once more - do not do this directly in the DMA channel 0 configuration register - do it in the `temp` variable first!)

 4. Write the `temp` variable to the `dma_hw->ch[0].ctrl_trig` register.
 This action causes the DMA channel to start transferring samples to the `adc_fifo_out` variable.